 Dealing with conflicting communication styles

 Conflicting communication styles is another challenge that teams may face.
 For instance, assertive communicators may need help finding common ground with passive communicators.
-So, while the transactional model emphasizes understanding various communication styles, conflicting communication strategies can still arise and create challenges.
+So, while the transactional model of communication emphasizes understanding various communication styles, conflicting communication strategies can still arise and create challenges.

 Addressing cultural differences in communication